SAEmanuel/Shodrone_ISEP/docs/planning/sprint3/EAPLI/US372 - Check shows dates (Jorge)/03.design/README.md

-# US236 - Edit a Show Request
+# US372 - List Scheduled Shows

 ## 3. Design

 ### 3.1.
 Design Overview

-The design for US236 focuses on implementing the functionality to edit an existing show request associated with a specific client within the Shodrone back-office application, adhering to the EAPLI framework (NFR07).
+The design for US372 focuses on implementing the functionality to list scheduled shows associated with an authenticated Customer within the Shodrone system, adhering to the EAPLI framework (NFR07).
 The process involves the following high-level steps:

-1. **Authentication and Authorization**: The CRM Collaborator logs into the system, and their role is verified (via US210, NFR08: role-based access).
+1. **Authentication and Authorization**: The Customer logs into the system, and their role is verified (via US210, NFR08: role-based access).
-2. **User Interaction**: The user interacts with a console-based UI (provided by EAPLI) to select a costumer, view their associated show requests, and choose one to edit.
+2. **User Interaction**: The Customer interacts with a console-based UI (provided by EAPLI) to view a list of their scheduled shows.
-3. **Validation**: The system ensures the selected show request has no associated show proposal (a key constraint of US236) and validates the updated data (e.g., future date, valid number of drones).
-4. **Business Logic Execution**: An application service (`EditShowRequestService`) orchestrates the editing process, retrieving the show request, applying updates to fields like `numberOfDrones`, `duration`, `ShowDescription`, and `figures`, and logging the edit action with a new `ShowRequestStatus` entry ("Edited").
-5. **Persistence**: The `ShowRequestRepository` persists the updated show request in both in-memory and RDBMS modes (NFR07).
-6. **Feedback**: The system displays a confirmation message with the updated show request details, or an error message if the request cannot be edited (e.g., "Cannot edit a show request with an associated proposal").
+3. **Data Retrieval**: An application service (`ListScheduledShowsService`) retrieves all show requests associated with the authenticated Customer, excluding those with a "Cancelled" status, and sorts them by date.
+4. **Presentation**: The system formats the retrieved data and displays it in the UI, including details such as ID, date, duration, location, and status.
+5. **Feedback**: If no shows are found, the system displays a message: "No scheduled shows found for your account."

 The design follows a layered architecture:
-- **UI Layer**: Handles user interaction via EAPLI’s console UI (`EditShowRequestUI`).
+- **UI Layer**: Handles user interaction via EAPLI’s console UI (`ListScheduledShowsUI`).
-- **Application Layer**: Contains the `EditShowRequestService`, which coordinates the use case logic.
+- **Application Layer**: Contains the `ListScheduledShowsService`, which coordinates the use case logic.
-- **Domain Layer**: Includes entities (`Costumer`, `ShowRequest`, `ShowDescription`, `ShowRequestStatus`, `ShowProposal`) and enforces business rules (e.g., no editing if a proposal exists).
+- **Domain Layer**: Includes entities (`Customer`, `Show`, `Location`, `ShowStatus`, `Figure`) and enforces business rules (e.g., excluding "Cancelled" status).
-- **Persistence Layer**: Uses EAPLI’s repository pattern (`ShowRequestRepository`, `CostumerRepository`) for data access.
+- **Persistence Layer**: Uses EAPLI’s repository pattern (`ShowRepository`) for data access.
 - **Infrastructure Layer**: Leverages EAPLI’s authentication (`AuthFacade`) and persistence mechanisms.

 ### 3.2.
 Sequence Diagrams